-Over time, this looseness makes dentures more likely to fall out, and eventually, they will require replacing.
+Over time, this looseness makes dentures more likely to fall out, which will eventually require replacing.

-Dr Ali Rifai is a dental implant specialist and has been placing implants successfully for a number of years.
+Dr Ali Rifai is an implant dentist who has successfully placed implants for several years.

-When asked on which is better, he commented that ‘ dental implants are certainly a stronger and more durable solution for missing teeth, especially where multiple tooth loss is concerned’.
+When asked which is better, he commented, ‘ dental implants are certainly a stronger and more durable solution for missing teeth, especially where multiple tooth loss is concerned’.

-One of the great advantages of dental implants is that, once the healing process is complete, most patients are able to treat them just like regular teeth, eliminating the need for adhesive, removal or special cleaning.
+One of the significant advantages of dental implants is that, once the healing process is complete, most patients can treat them just like regular teeth, eliminating the need for adhesive, removal or special cleaning.

 Treat your implants well, and they could last a lifetime.

-Whilst dentures certainly are cheaper in the short term, the long-term upkeep is generally overlooked; from cleaning solutions and adhesives to repair and all-out replacement, dentures become more and more costly over time.
+Whilst dentures are cheaper, in the long-term, upkeep is generally overlooked; from cleaning solutions and adhesives to repair and all-out replacement, dentures become more and more costly over time.

-All-on-Four implants solve this as they require no no bone grafts or regeneration.
+All-on-Four implants solve this as they require no bone grafts or regeneration.